Processes and artifacts

 will help us cultivate high-quality documentation.

-We’ll know we’re right when Guides receive frequent page views and people spend less time asking and answering questions in Slack.
+We’ll know we’re right when Guides receive frequent page views and people spend less time asking and answering questions in Slack. - Moving some kinds of content from the wiki into Guides

 will make standard information more accessible and useful.